odlgroup/odl/doc/source/getting_started/installing.rst

    $ python -c "import odl; odl.test()"

 .. note::
-    Don't run this command in the top-level directory of an ODL clone, since in that case, the tests in the repository are run, not the ones in the installed package.
+    Don't run this command in the top-level directory of an ODL clone, since in that case, the tests in the repository may be run, not the ones in the installed package.

-If you have installed ODL from source, you can also use ``pytest`` directly:
+If you have installed ODL from source, you can also use ``pytest`` directly in the root of your ODL clone:

 .. code-block:: bash